WPDevelopers/disable-comments/readme.txt

 Tested up to: 4.6
 Stable tag: trunk

 Allows administrators to globally disable comments on their site.
 Comments can be disabled according to post type.
 Multisite friendly.
+Provides tool to delete all comments or according to post type.

 == Description ==